GinaE/Detecting-fishing-activity/README.md

 ## Repo Structure

-- data/labeled: Will have the '.npz' labeled data files.
+- data/labeled - Will have the '.npz' labeled data files.
-- images: Images used on the web app
+- images - Images used on the web app

 - results:
 	- best_reconstructions: Images of the recostructed tracks superimposed to maps.
 	- final_models: Best performing models, you can find the pickle files here on the '.pkl' files, as well as a summary of their performance on the '.txt' files.
+	- models_performance.png:

-- src: The scripts used in the analysis
+- src - The scripts used in the analysis

 	- grid_search_multicolumns.py